octo-technology/Xcode-formatter/README.md

 ### Install the automator service Uncrustify\_opened\_Xcode\_sources.workflow

 Copy this file to your ~/Library/Services/ folder (create this folder if needed).

 Be careful : by double-clicking this file, you will install it but the file will be removed !
 Be sure to leave a copy of it for other users.

 2) How to format opened files when building the project
 ---------------------------------------------------------

-### Add on project target a build phase "run script" containing the following line:
+### Add a build phase "run script" containing the following line:

 	sh CodeFormatter/scripts/formatOpenedSources.sh

 ![Add build phase](https://raw.github.com/octo-online/Xcode-formatter/master/images/add_build_phase.png)

 3) How to format opened files with a shortcut
 -----------------------------------------------